Getting there

 Recommended airlines.

-Avoid routings through Nairobi unless you specifically want to add Kenya — the Nairobi-JRO hop adds friction and adds a visa requirement.
+Avoid routings through Nairobi unless you specifically want to add Kenya, the Nairobi-JRO hop adds friction, adds a Kenya visa requirement, and triggers a yellow fever certificate (see below).

 04